nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 across species as a by-product.
 However, the role of sex-specific signals in SSB has remained unexplored.

-As signal senders and receivers play different roles in mate pairing, the effect of sexual signals on SSB should differ between sender-sender and receiver-receiver pairs.
+As signal senders and receivers play distinct roles in mate pairing, the effect of sexual signals on SSB should differ between sender-sender and receiver-receiver pairs.
 For example, the strength of sexual signals has the opposite effect on the sender-sender SSB and receiver-receiver SSB.
-In the species with weak sex-specific signals, more frequent SSB between receivers is expected compared with those with strong signals
+In species with weak sex-specific signals, more frequent SSB between receivers is expected compared with those with strong signals \[8\].
-\[8\].
-With small sexual differences, receivers can locate other receivers as well as senders, which may also provoke mistaken identity of the sex of the partner.
+Because it needs more effort for receivers to distinguish senders from receivers with weak sexual signals, receivers may mistake the sex of the partner.
 On the other hand, more SSB between signal senders could be possible in the species with strong signals.
-It is rarer to observe SSB between senders as they are usually passive sex during mating \[9\].
-Nevertheless, with strong signals, it is easier for even senders to find other senders than other receivers.
+It is rarer to observe SSB between senders as they are usually the passive sex during paring \[9\].
+Nevertheless, if the signals are strong enough, it should be easier for even senders to find other senders than other receivers.
 Thus, the strength of sexual signals is expected to modify the relative occurrence of receiver-receiver and sender-sender SSB across species.